DoveTales, An International Journal of the Arts

 Summer 2020 Issue

 The Summer Issue of DoveTales, An International Online Journal of the Arts will be published on August 1st, 2020.
 Our guest editor, Brad Wetzler, has themed this issue “Resistance.”
-The reading period will close on June 15th, 2020.
+The reading period has been extended to June 20th, 2020.

 About his theme, Brad Wetzler says,